Diptanu761/Diptanu761/README.md

 ## Self Introduction In Brief

-Hi, I am Shibam Roy, my age is 17 and i try to create amazing applications to reduce your computer effort! my hobbies are Programming, Watching Anime, Playing Guitar, Studies, reading e-books and articles, and that's all.Telling about my goal in life, i want to be a Great Data Scientist one day!
-I know Python ,C++,HTML,CSS,and a little bit of javascript.I live in India,Tripura,Agartala,Santipara.
+Hi, I am Diptanu Saha, my age is 17 and i try to create amazing applications to reduce your computer effort! my hobbies are Programming, Watching Anime, Studies, making gaming videos and that's all.
+Telling about my goal in life, i want to be a IItian One Day!
+I know Python, HTML, CSS, and a little bit of javascript.I live in India,Tripura,Udaipur.
 Have a nice day:)

 </div>